TheCandidStartup/TheCandidStartup.github.io/_drafts/unique-ids.md

 The most common example is user ids.
 Depending on context, you could use the user's legal name, a telephone number or a social security number.
 The problem with real world identifiers is that the logic of the real world may not align with the business logic of your application.
 If it does align today, maybe it won't in future.
 As your company grows, you may end up with two employees with the same legal name.
 Telephone number and social security number formats can change over time or between countries.
 The best real world identifiers are often the most sensitive and private.

 Letting users pick their own identifiers can be an exercise in frustration.
 How many applications have you tried to sign up for where every identifier you try has already been taken?
 An amazing amount of UX design effort goes into thinking up new ways of suggesting identifiers similar to what you want that haven't been taken yet.
-Then you have worry about disallowing the more "creative" ids that people will try to sneak past you.
+Then you have to worry about disallowing the more "creative" ids that people will try to sneak past you.

 I can understand going to these lengths for a social media platform where your id is publicly visible to everyone.
 There's really no point doing it for a banking app where the user id and password are going straight into a password safe.